NicolasMezaCode/NicolasMezaCode/README.md

 # About Me

 Hello there! 👋 I'm Nicolas a Software Developer currently living in Vancouver, Canada.
 I have a strong passion for web development and everything related to the internet culture.
-I believe that the user experience is of paramount importance in the web development scene, and that's what drives my passion for frontend development.
+I believe that the user experience is really important in the web development scene, and that's what drives my passion for frontend development.

 ## What I Do